-By lattice point group we mean the collection of symmetry operations which, applied about a lattice point, carry the lattice into itself.
+By lattice point group (including rotation, reflection and inversion) we mean the collection of symmetry operations which, applied about a lattice point, carry the lattice into itself.

 Crystal lattices can be carried or mapped into themselves by the lattice translations T and by various other symmetry operations.
 A typical symmetry operation is that of rotation about an axis that passes through a lattice point.